-A good option for a quick overnight stay when driving in or out of Auckland.
+A good option for a quick overnight stay when driving in or out of Auckland, the Rosa Birch Car Park overlooks fields and is located close to PAKn’SAVE.
 Stay a maximum of two nights in the car park with toilet facilities.
 Your vehicle must be certified self-contained to stay here.

 6. Port Albert Domain

 Located in South Kaipara, the Port Albert Domain is open to freedom campers in a certified self-contained vehicle staying a maximum of two nights.
 There are a children’s playground, toilets and a historic wharf at the site.

 Location: Wharf Road, Port Albert, Rodney.
 For a visual location for this freedom camping area, see the Auckland Council website.

 The popular summer holiday hotspot, Snells Beach, offers an area for freedom campers providing they have a certified self-contained vehicle and only stay a maximum of two nights.
 There are five dedicated parking spaces for motorhomes at the Sunburst Avenue car park.